seeq12/seeq-connector-sdk-java/README.md

    1. execute `seeq config get Features/Plugins/Enabled` in the Seeq CLI
    1. Ensure the value is `True`
    1. If it is not then execute `seeq config set Features/Plugins/Enabled True`
-1. Copy the generate zip file to the `plugins/connectors` folder within Seeq's `data` folder (The data folder is usually `C:\ProgramData\Seeq\data`)
+1. Copy the generated zip file to the `plugins/connectors` folder within Seeq's `data` folder (The data folder is usually `C:\ProgramData\Seeq\data`)
 1. Extract the contents of the zip file.
 1. Start the Seeq Remote Agent - execute `seeq start` in the Seeq CLI